thumb_YWE.jpg

 03_img.jpg

-The idea of illustrations is from the history of wedding pastries and steps from engagement ceremony.
-After refining illustrations, I measured and created the wood box from scratch.
+The idea of illustrations comes from the history of wedding pastries and the steps of the engagement ceremony.
+After refining the illustrations, I measured and created the wood box from scratch.
 The booklet documented each step of the illustrations.

 I helped my brother prepare for his wedding ceremony back in 2018, but at the time I did not really know most of the Taiwanese wedding traditions.
 In preparation for this wedding, I had learned about the many unique cultural customs that make a Taiwanese marriage special.
 From this experience I became very amazed and proud of the ceremonial inheritance from our rich history.
 I wanted to create a new brand that shows the important steps of Taiwanese betrothals.